febiosoftware/FEBioApp/doc/docs/reference.md

 Defines the FEBio model that will be used in the app.

 * **id** : the id of the model.
+* **file** : the filename to the FEBio model.
+This should be a standard FEBio input file.

 ```text
 <model id="fem"